Søk

 - CV (incl. academic and social leadership qualities described)

-- Excellent research project with international focus briefly presented, including description of how research activities abroad and the funds to be used clearly support the research project goal(s).
+- A concise description of the research project, outlining how the international research activities and funds will support the project’s objective(s).
+Max.
+5 pages.
 For previous applicants: Must be updated.

 - Relevant and modest budget, maximum NOK 50 000,- , clearly presented

-- Recommendation letters (i. e. from supervisor, international host supervisor).
+- Recommendation letter from supervisor.
 For previous applicants: Must be updated and from present supervisor.

 - Confirmation of admission or visit from receiving institution (where relevant)